jaubourg/jquery-jsonp/doc/API.md

 #### complete - `function` (`undefined`)

-A function to be called when the request finishes (after success and error callbacks are executed).
-The function gets passed two arguments: The `xOptions` object and a string describing the type of completion of the request (`"success"`, `"error"` or `"timeout"`).
+A function to be called when the request finishes or is aborted (after success and error callbacks are executed).
+The function gets passed two arguments: The `xOptions` object and a string describing the type of completion of the request (`"success"`, `"error"`, `"timeout"`, or `"abort"`).

 ```js
 function (xOptions, textStatus) {